-EMPLOYEE, FULLTIME - For purposes of this memorandum of understanding will exclude those not of permanent status of the previously listed position classifications.
-Permanent status does not include those on probation, of limited term (six months or less), or seasonal hire (school term or season of the year), of part-time status (working less than forty hours in a work week which is from Sunday through the following Saturday).
+EMPLOYEE, FULLTIME - For purposes of this Memorandum of Understanding, excludes those not of permanent status of the previously listed position classifications.
+Permanent status does not include those on probation, of limited term (six months or less), or seasonal hire (school term or season of the year), of part-time status (working less than forty (40) hours in a work week which is from Saturday through the following Friday).